spring-epfl/private-collection-matching/GoPSI/README.md

 ```

 ### Benchmarking Document Search
 The `doc_search` benchmarking program can be used to measure performance in the document search setting (see Section 11.2 in the paper).
 The evaluation in the paper (see Figure 6) contain performance results using existential aggregation (with `-agg x-ms` and `-logn 15`) and cardinality aggregation (with `-agg ca-ms` and `-logn 13`).
-In addition to the common parameters above, this benchmark script supports the following options:
+In addition to the common parameters above, this benchmark program supports the following options:

  * `-hash-per-kw int` The number of hash functions used for each keyword.
 Determines the false-positive rate.
 Must be a power of 2. (default 2)
  * `-max-doc int` Maximum number of keywords in a query.
 Must be a power of 2. (default 128)